AlexandreTO/Symfony/README.md

 Application test in Symfony.
 The goal is to let the user being able to manage the different books (adding, removing or editing) from the app.

-The user can add books where he can add the author, title and the date when the book got published.
-The code will add the current date automatically when the book was added in the database.
-Same for when the user edited the book entry in the database (date will updated to the current one if the day is different).
+The user can add books with the author, title and the date when the book got published.
+The app will add the current date automatically when the book was added in the database.
+Same for when the user edits the book entry in the database (the date will updated to the current one if the day is different).

 ## Done

 - Forms
-- Database connection (with Wamps on windows)
+- Database connection (with Wamps on windows, local database)
 - Add books in the database
 - Delete books from the table on the app.
 - Buttons to link pages